ghartsel/cssg/why-cssg-and-not-x.md

 `discount`
 ----------

-`cmark` is about six times faster.
+`cssg` is about six times faster.

 `kramdown`
 ----------

-`cmark` is about a hundred times faster.
+`cssg` is about a hundred times faster.

 `kramdown` also gets tied in knots by pathological input like